Rymar/Countdown/README.md

-It's a simple countdown class in JavaScript.
+It's a simple countdown module in JavaScript.
 What you can do with it?
 Basically there are two modes 'date' and 'timer'.
-First one will measure time between dates, second one, will measure time from some value in miliseconds to zero.
+First one will measure time between dates, second one measure time from some value in miliseconds to zero.

 ### Creating object:
 - 'timer' mode: